 Yixing Chinese Tea Pot

-An Yixing Chinese tea pot made using an attractive sapphire red Zhuni clay.
-This pot holds 220 milliliters and comes with 2 cups.
+An Yixing Chinese tea pot made using the Zini clay.
+This pot holds 150 milliliters and comes with 2 cups.
+This item is also eligible for free courier shipping worth $27 .

 Which Clay?

-The clay comes from the original clay mine of Yixing County: Huanglong Shan (Yellow Dragon Mountain).
-It is a high quality red clay (Zhuni) that has been left to weather for 25 years before being crafted.
+The tea pot has been made using clay that come from the original mine of Yixing County: Huanglong Shan (Yellow Dragon Mountain).
+They have been left to weather for 25 years before being crafted.

 Capacity

-You can also find Mr Zhu's seal at the bottom of the pot.
+You will also find Mr Zhu's seal at the bottom of the pot.
 The four characters says "Zhu Xin Nan Make".

 Back to Top of Yixing Chinese Tea Pot